Mootly/mp_errors/README.md

 }
 ```

-In your terminal of choice, navigate to the root of your website and run the following command.
-(Depending on how you installed composer this may be different.)
+In your terminal app of choice, navigate to the root of your website and run the following command.
+(Depending on how you installed composer, this may be different.)

 ```
 composer update
 ```

-This should install this class definition and related dependencies in your vendor library and sets up composer to link them into your application.
+This should install this class definition and any related dependencies in your vendor library and sets up composer to link them into your application.

 To be safe you can also run the following to rebuild the composer autoloader and make sure your classes are correctly registered.